GiacomoPope/giacomopope.github.io/0CTF/readme.md

 So now we know where the name `gene` comes from.
 If we sign the same pair `(m0, m1)` the reply from the server is the same, but if we disconnect we find that both of the values from the signing process change, suggesting a global random number is set on connection.

-Futhermore signing two different messages on the same connection with the same `m0` returns the same codon string.
+Futhermore, signing two different messages on the same connection with the same `m0` returns the same codon string.
 This is starting to feel like (EC)DSA, where `m0` is some kind of nonce generating an `r` value from the base point.
 For it to be randomised on connection suggests that the basepoint itself is randomised.

 Even assuming we are working in DSA, we have many unknowns: